theybian/pronouns/index.md

 ## sexuality

 - lesbian
-- sapphic (wlw)
+- sapphic / wlw
-- trixic (nblw)
+- trixic / nblw
-- neptunic (nblw + nblnb exclusively)
-- oriented aroace (aroace with strong tertiary attraction)
+- oriented aroace

 # do not interact

-- if you fit general DNI criteria
+- if you fit general dni criteria
-- right-wing, trump supporter, anti-blm/acab, zionist
+- right-wing, anti-blm/acab, zionist
-- anti-vaxx, anti-mask
-- terf, radfem, gender critical
+- terf, transmed
-- transmed, truscum
 - think there are only 2 genders
-- anti he/they/nonbinary lesbians
+- anti he/they lesbians
-- anti-she/they/nonbinary gay men
-- anti-neopronouns
-- radinclus
 - pro-bi/pan/male lesbians
-- think lesbians can be men or like men
-- proshippers/anti-antis
+- proshippers

 ## note